European Biodiversity Conservation Coordinator

 • Act as the focal point for species work in Europe for the Global Species Programme, IUCN European Regional Office and the Species Survival Commission;

-• Act as Coordinator of the IUCN European Red List initiative and manage the LIFE European Red List project;
+• Act as Coordinator of the IUCN European Red List Initiative and manage existing and upcoming European Red Lists Projects (currently active is ERL Hoverflies);

-• Act as Coordinator of the EU invasive alien species project;
+• Act as Coordinator of the EU invasive alien species projects;

-• In collaboration with the EU Partnerships Officer and the Sustainable Use and Trade Programme Officer follow EU Wildlife Trade and Use issues and explore funding opportunities
+• Follow EU Wildlife Trade and Use issues and explore funding opportunities;

 • Coordinate project development to further the work of the Global Species Programme in Europe in cooperation with the Species Survival Commission, members and partners.